 The core of our computing curriculum is computer science, in which our pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, our pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that our pupils become digitally literate (able to use, and express themselves and develop their ideas through, information and communication technology) at a level suitable for the future workplace and as active participants in a digital world.

 Each class is equipped with an interactive white board.
-We have a bank of surface pros (2017/18) which are mainly used in KS2.
-We are in the process of buying a class set of laptops which will be mainly used by EYFS and KS1 to replace the desktop computers in our ICT suite/library.
-We have access to hardware and software which will ensure that our pupils develop their programming skills.
+We have a bank of brand new (2023) laptops and a set of iPads which are used across the school We have access to hardware and software which will ensure that our pupils develop their programming skills.

 We aim for our pupils to: